QGruchet/HuffmanCoding/README.md

 ArbreB& ArbreB::operator<<(int newData) {}

 /** Function : add.
- * Return : 'ArbreB'.
  * Parameter : node, for recursive call,
- *              newData, the value ot add.
+ *              newData, the value to add.
- * Description : Add a node with the value 'newData' in the tree, recursive version.
+ * Description : Add a node with the value newData in the tree, recursive version.
  * */
 void ArbreB::add(Sommet *root, int newData) {}

 /** Function : Overloading operator>>.
  * Return : 'ArbreB'.
  * Parameter : dellData, data need to be deleted.
- * Description : Dell a node with the value 'dellData' in the tree, if
- * the node with 'dellData' existe.
+ * Description : Dell a node with the value dellData in the tree, if the node with dellData exist.
  * */
 ArbreB& ArbreB::operator>>(int dellData) {}